 - For Timesheet Validators that do not have any other HR or Finance delegation responsibilities, the temporary timesheet validation re-assignment can occur using the SSO Proxy functionality.

-In the case where this was not setup prior to the absence, Casual Coordinators are able to setup Temporary Delegation on behalf of another person who has HR and Finance Delegation Responsibilities using the Temporary Delegation eForm – On Behalf of Delegation Holder, so long as the Delegation Holder belongs to the same HR Department as the Casual Coordinator.
+In the case where this was not setup prior to the absence, Hiring Managers are able to setup Temporary Delegation on behalf of another person who has HR and Finance Delegation Responsibilities using the Temporary Delegation eForm – On Behalf of Delegation Holder, so long as the Delegation Holder belongs to the same HR Department as the Hiring Manager.
 Where there are existing timesheets pending approval these will not automatically reassign when a Temporary Delegation is setup.
 The timesheet can be actioned by the Supervisor of the original Timesheet Validator, or if this is not suitable, a manual reassignment can be made by the HR Service Centre.

-Note: The Casual Coordinator is unable to setup a Temporary Delegation on behalf of a Timesheet Validator using the SSO Proxy function.
+Note: The Hiring Manager is unable to setup a Temporary Delegation on behalf of a Timesheet Validator using the SSO Proxy function.

 Guides for timesheet validators